ironboy/demo-github-actions/README.md

 # Steps for "going live":
 * Make a pull:
   git pull
+* Run npm install (in case any changes to package.json): npm install
 * Delete the bookshop.db file:
   rm backend/database/bookshop-template.db
 * Copy db-template to db that shall run: